Waste-To-Energy In The West

-I have been asked by the Hon Lily D’Ambrosio, Minister for Energy, Environment and Climate Change, to undertake targeted consultation on waste to energy with industry, local government and community groups in Melbourne’s West.
-This consultation looks to explore the opportunities, issues and barriers, and help inform the Minister in setting a pathway forward for Victoria.
+I was asked by the Hon Lily D’Ambrosio, Minister for Energy, Environment and Climate Change, to undertake targeted consultation on waste to energy with industry, local government and community groups in Melbourne’s West.
+This consultation explored the opportunities, issues and barriers to help inform the Minister in setting a pathway forward for Victoria.

-Waste to energy is a viable solution for residual waste and is a good alternative to land fill.
-It is more expensive, highly technical and will require support from the community.
-The aim is to divert all food and organic waste away from landfill all together.
+The outcome of this process found that waste-to-energy is a viable solution for residual waste and is a good alternative to land fill.
+However, it is more expensive, highly technical and will require support from the community.